harsh692/EcommerceClothingML_model/ReadMe.txt

-** This is a project made on Linear regression model of super vised learning , machine learning algorithms.
+** This is a project made on Linear regression model of supervised learning , machine learning algorithms.

 The model uses past data of an ecommerce clothing store to find out which of the online mode of shopping is more efficient, between app and website.